egeste/oraculum/examples/gh-pages/markdown/dependencies.md

   </a>
 </div>

-Oraculum is a superset of Backbone and FactoryJS.
+Oraculum is a library built on Backbone and FactoryJS.
 To get an Oraculum application off the ground we first need load these libraries and their dependencies.
 Feel free to use the AMD library of your choice, but the following examples will assume you're using RequireJS.
 For the sake of brevity, these examples will also assume your project root is '.' and you're using bower for dependency management.

 #### Sample bower.json
 ----------------------